10 Health Benefits of Walnuts: Top Reasons to Eat the Healthiest “Nut”

 In fact, some scientists say they’re “the healthiest nut” because they have the highest level of antioxidants, compared to other nuts.
 They also have the best anti-inflammatory properties.

-[Get the highest-quality, raw, fresh-from-a-California walnuts during our Annual Group Buy — going on now!
+[Get the highest-quality, raw, fresh-from-California walnuts during our Annual Fall Group Buy — going on now, only until the end of October!
 Stock up, in case of food shortages and emergencies, and to have healthy foods on hand for the whole year.]

 In this article: